dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Despite that, that Docker Engine can run only on Linux, you can still run it in Linux based virtual machine and since Docker Client doesn't depend on Linux kernel specific features like Docker Engine does, there is a binary for Docker Client that you can run directly on Mac or Windows.
+Despite that, that Docker Engine can run only on Linux, you can still run it in Linux based virtual machine and since Docker Client doesn't depend on Linux kernel specific features like Docker Engine does, there are binaries for Docker Client that you can run directly on Mac or Windows.

-So when a developer interacts with Docker Engine on Mac, he still has te sense of feel that his Mac can run Dockerized applications natively.
+So when a developer interacts with Docker Engine on Mac or Windows, he still has a sense of feel that his Mac or Windows can run Dockerized applications natively.

 ---